MurphyPone/murphypone.github.io/src/content/ml-4.md

 > - A gazelle calf struggles to its feet minutes after being born.
 Half an hour later it is running at 20 miles per hour.

-In all of the exmaples given, the agent's actions affect the future state of the environment in an unknown, but predictable way.
+In all of the examples given, the agent's actions affect the future state of the environment in an unknown, but predictable way.

 > Correct choice requires taking into account indirect, delayed consequences of actions, and thus may require foresight or planning.

 ## <a name="ch1.3" class="n"></a> 1.3 Elements of Reinforcement Learning

-Reinforcement learning can be chategorized by four main subelements (with main elements of agent, environment):
+Reinforcement learning can be categorized by four main sub-elements (with main elements of agent, environment):

-- **policy** - defines the agent's behaior.
-Can be considered as a mapping from percieved states of the environment to actions to be taken when in those states.
+- **policy** - defines the agent's behavior.
+Can be considered as a mapping from perceived states of the environment to actions to be taken when in those states.

 - **reqard signal** - defines the goal of the RL problem as the agent's purpose is to maximize reward